Supreme Audit Office (Poland): History

-The division into Regional Branches is connected with the territorial division of Poland.
-The number of NIK Regional Branches, 16, equals that of the voivodeships.

 NIK institutes audit proceedings on its own initiative, at the request of Sejm or its bodies or representatives (e.g. the Speaker of Sejm), the President of the Republic, or the Prime Minister.
 Special types of NIK activities include audits of the state budget execution and of the principles of monetary policy, as well as the NIK opinion in votes of confidence for the Council of Ministers.

 The NIK fulfils its tasks based on periodic work plans.
 In the first instance, the audit of the state budget execution is completed, as the NIK is legally bound to conduct this activity.
 NIK undertakes other audits according to prioritised directions established by the NIK College for a period of three years.
 The NIK establishes whether the state fulfils its obligations towards its citizens, as well as indicates areas in which there are concerns, in particular ones that could be hindering proper development.
 Each year new audit areas are selected according to which specific themes for planned audits are programmed.
 NIK can also undertake ad hoc audits.

 The Supreme Audit Office cooperates with similar bodies in the European Union countries, with the European Court of Auditors, International Board of Auditors for NATO, as well as the auditing authorities in other countries of Central and Eastern Europe such as the Czech Republic, Slovakia, Russia, and Hungary.

 The Supreme Audit Office also cooperates with its European partners within the framework of EUROSAI - the European Organisation of Supreme Audit Institutions, which is one of seven regional groups of INTOSAI - the International Organisation of Supreme Audit Institutions.
 Jacek Jezierski, President of the NIK was the Chair of EUROSAI Governing Board in 2008-2011.